Vonng/pigsty/docs/r-sop.md

 **Adjustment of roles**

 Note: Cluster downsizing will result in a change in cluster membership.
-When downsizing, the health check of this instance is false and the traffic originally carried by this instance will be immediately transferred to other members.
+When downsizing, the health check of this instance is false, and the traffic carried initially by this instance will be immediately transferred to other members.
 However, you still need to refer to the instructions in Reference [Case-8: Cluster Role Adjustment](#case-8：Cluster-Role-Adjustment) to completely remove this offline instance from the cluster config.

 **Downline Offline Instance**

 Note that in the default config, if an instance with `pg_role = offline` or `pg_offline_query = true` is taken offline, only the `primary` instance remains in the cluster.
-Then there will be no instances left to carry offline read traffic.
+Then there will be **no instances left to carry offline read traffic.**